Banyan Treehouse School

 Campus Design

 The 20 treehouses of each module are connected to the main building via canopy walk-ways at 8m height.
 Wheelchair access is provided to all areas on solid, illuminated walkways.
-Children from all over the country will come to visit the fantastic forest, botanical garden, enjoy the water features, diving and hidden passages.
-The children do not have to fear for their life as others who have to walk for miles to get to school, through traffic with toxic air, or the savannah where wild animals can attack.
+Children from all over the country will come to visit the fantastic forest, botanical garden and enjoy the water features.
+The lucky children living in the luxurious Boarding School will not have to walk for miles to get to school, through traffic, or the savannah where wild animals can attack.
 Not even stray dogs can reach the children in the golden zone under the canopies of the trees.
-They enjoy fresh air and Beauty each day. image: design for BTHS main building with classrooms
+They enjoy fresh air and Beauty each day. image: design for main building with classrooms

 Strategy